Circular construction

 RE-WIN: Circular Solutions for Ukrainian Reconstruction

-RE-WIN, a Basel-based NGO established in 2022, is committed to advancing circular construction practices and addressing humanitarian needs in Ukraine.
-Its primary initiative, “Windows for Ukraine,” reclaims used windows from Swiss construction sites, shipping them to Ukraine for distribution by local partner NGOs.
+Mission and Activities RE-WIN, a Basel-based NGO established in 2022, is committed to advancing circular construction practices and addressing humanitarian needs in Ukraine.
+Its primary initiative, “Windows for Ukraine,” reclaims used windows from Swiss construction sites, reinstalling them in Ukraine by local partner NGOs.
 These windows enable communities to rebuild homes, providing immediate relief and fostering sustainable practices.

 Beyond material aid, RE-WIN has raised awareness about circular reconstruction through exhibitions, workshops, and cultural exchanges with, among others, Ukrainian refugees, thus strengthening ties between Switzerland and Ukraine.
 These efforts have brought the organization closer to its goals of integrating reuse into regional crisis recovery strategies, fostering a culture of resource care, and promoting the preservation of natural resources.